riktar/contract-starter/README.md

-# Contract Starter - A simple scaffolding for Solidity contracts
+# Contract Starter - A simple scaffolding for build and deploy Solidity contracts

 This project demonstrates a basic Hardhat use case.